 My daughter hammed up some photos in one box, while I went in a box directly next to hers and snapped a couple of pics.
-I think it was fantastic to visit in the day, but I bet it would be quite the sight when it's just starting to turn to dusk as well.
+I think it was fantastic to visit in the day, but I bet it would be quite the sight when it is nightfall as well.

 There are some fun facts about the building that you can read here: http://www.theskydeck.com/for-kids/fun-facts